BenFradet/gsheets4s/README.md

   - [x] `get`
   - [x] `update`

-### Tagless final
+### Abstracting over the effect type

-gsheets4s uses Tagless final encoding for easy composition between the different APIs and to leave the choice of effect type to the user as long as you provide an instance of `cats.effect.Sync` for your effect type `F`.
+gsheets4s abstracts over the effect type `F` by using tagless final encoding for easy composition between the different APIs and to leave the choice of effect type to the user as long as you provide an instance of `cats.effect.Sync` for your effect type `F`.

 ### Typesafe data